-This paper (1000-1500 words, submitted via email as an attachment) asks us to analyze our communities through the lens of ethics.
-For our purposes, this concept can resonate in a few ways: ethics suggests principles for acceptable and responsible action; it is connected etymologically to the notion of “ethos,” a Greek concept of individual character; while she doesn’t use the term, McIntosh helps us connect our concerns with ethics to broader structures of privilege.
+This paper (minimum 1000 words) asks us to analyze our communities through the lens of ethics.
+For our purposes, this concept can resonate in a few ways: ethics suggests principles for acceptable and responsible action; it is connected etymologically to the notion of “ethos,” a Greek concept of individual character; while she doesn’t use the term, McIntosh helps us connect our concerns with ethics to broader structures of privilege, reminding us that ethos has a social dimension as well.

 With these various understandings of ethics in mind, you have a few different options in terms of how you approach the paper.
 In terms of content, you can focus on the ethical nature of your community, a particular person who belongs to your community, yourself and your experience, or some combination of these.
 As with our previous assignments, your writing should focus more on providing analysis and insight than just information, but this paper might also be less formal and more reflective than our previous assignments.